-- Do not take Cabergoline Tablet if you are allergic to cabergoline, other ergot alkaloids (e.g. bromocriptine, pergolide, lisuride, ergotamine or ergometrine), or to any of the other ingredients in of this medicine (listed in section 6) have (or have had in the past) psychosis or you are at risk of psychosis after childbirth have severely impaired liver function have swelling of the hands and feet and protein in the urine (toxaemia of pregnancy) and a high blood pressure during pregnancy (preeclampsia, eclampsia) have uncontrolled high blood pressure or high blood pressure after childbirth have ever been diagnosed in the past with problems described as fibrotic reactions affecting the lungs, back of the abdomen and kidneys or heart will be treated with Cabergoline for a long period and have stiff and inflamed heart valves (cardiac valvulopathy) and have or had fibrotic reactions (scar tissue) affecting your heart. are pregnant or breast-feeding Warnings and precautions
+- Do not take Cabergoline Tablet if you are allergic to cabergoline, other ergot alkaloids (e.g. bromocriptine), or to any of the other ingredients of this medicine (listed in section 6) have swelling of the hands and feet and a high blood pressure during pregnancy (preeclampsia, - eclampsia) have uncontrolled high blood pressure have ever been diagnosed in the past with problems described as fibrotic reactions affecting the lungs, back of the abdomen and kidneys or heart will be treated with Cabergoline for a long period and have or had fibrotic reactions (scar tissue) affecting your heart.